Posted October 27th, 2017 at 3:42 pm by Dan Musick

 In this age of Amazon and instant deliveries, it is easy to conclude that shipping always is or should be free.

 The fact is that shipping products is never free.
 If the customer does not pay for shipping, it is because the seller adds shipping to the cost of the product.
 Discerning shoppers recognize this, and they add the product cost to the shipping cost to determine the real cost.

-A wise shopper also checks for quality of product.
+A wise shopper also checks for the quality of the product.
 “Where is it made?
-What kind of comments have customers posted on Google, Yelp or Amazon reviews?
+What kind of comments have customers posted on Google, Yelp, or Amazon reviews?
 How well does the product perform or last?”
 Here, again, wise shoppers take reviews with a grain of salt.

 Shoppers also look for support and technical advice.
 The garage door business is highly technical.
 Our sales support staff advises DIY customers as well as wholesale customers.

-Buyer Beware!
 Amazon does have high standards for sellers, but these standards do often have cracks filled with low life sellers.
-I shop for lowest prices, but I’ve also been burned.
+I shop for the lowest prices, but I’ve also been burned.
 Sellers who lower their prices to increase sales may not be there when you need them.
-If they have a phone or email they don’t respond.
-And often they disappear after realizing their meager profits were not worth all the time invested.
+If they have a phone or e-mail, they don’t respond.
+And often, they disappear after realizing their meager profits are not worth investing all that time.